 Most aid programs are based on the individual need of the applicant.
-To determine if a student is eligible for financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA) on the web at https://fafsa.gov.
+To determine if a student is eligible for financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA) online at https://fafsa.gov.
 The Gadsden State Title IV School Code is 001017.